fauxmaux/fauxmaux.github.io/README.md

 - the world of values, orienting the development of the value system,
 - to imagine and create the new, according to the latest values and technologies, and research findings.

-This programme is pursued by the **Experimental Laboratory of Artificial Inetlligence** using programming languages, microcontrollers, robotics, artificial intelligence and the transfer of empirical results, in this way **learning by teaching others**.
+This programme is pursued by the **Experimental Laboratory of Artificial Inetlligence** using programming languages, microcontrollers, robotics, artificial intelligence and the transfer of empirical results, in this way **learning by teaching others** and playing together.